-We have received an increasing number of enquiries from Gold Coast bodies corporate recently regarding the possibility of installing individual water meters to their schemes.
+We have received numerous enquiries from Gold Coast bodies corporate regarding the possibility of installing individual water meters to their schemes.

 This means that the owners will pay the same portion of the total bill, regardless of how many people reside in the unit or how much water is consumed.*